trueos/trueos-docs/trueos-handbook/pico.rst

 ==========================

-Once the Pico server and clients are installed and ready to use, there are a number of administrative commands available to use, seen in :numref:`Table %s <picoadmin>`.
-This table will expand as new commands are added:
+Once the Pico server and clients are installed and ready to use, there are a number of administrative commands available, seen in :numref:`Table %s <picoadmin>`.
+This table will expand as new commands are created:

 .. _picoadmin: